acwilsondev/acwilsondev/README.md

 - **Enable Others** – Instead of just solving a problem for yourself, create tools and frameworks that help others solve problems.
 - **Challenge Buearocracy** – Question centralized control, gatekeeping, and artificial constraints in technology and society where possible.
 - **Engineer for Empowerment** – Design with the goal of making technology more accessible, understandable, and useful to people, especially those historically excluded.
-- **Tinker First, Ask Later** – Experimentation and hands-on learning are the best ways to discover solutions.
+- **Tinker First, Ask Questions Later** – Experimentation and hands-on learning are the best ways to discover solutions.

 ### Additional Interests